NYC Concert Venue Guide:

 At both MSG and Barclays, lower bowl sections directly facing the stage deliver the best combination of sight lines, sound quality, and crowd energy.
 These sections price at a premium but reliably outperform floor and upper bowl at comparable secondary market prices.
 If you’re buying on the secondary market, compare lower bowl center to floor — the value is often clearly in the bowl.

-At MetLife and Yankee Stadium, the very front field-level sections can put you too close to see the full production — screens are above you, the stage extends away from you, and the PA is designed to project forward away from your position.
+At MetLife and Yankee Stadium, the very front field-level sections can put you too close to see the full production — screens are above you, the stage extends away, and the PA is designed to project forward away from your position.
 For shows with elaborate staging, lower bowl 20–40 rows up from the field often delivers the best view of the full spectacle.

-Every major NYC concert venue has updated its bag policy in the last few years.
-MSG allows bags that fit under the seat but no oversized bags, and there’s no bag check.
+Every major NYC concert venue has updated its bag policy in recent years.
+MSG allows bags that fit under the seat but no oversized bags, with no bag check available.
 Barclays has a clear bag policy for some events.
 MetLife’s policy varies by event.
-Check the specific venue’s website before you arrive — coming with a small bag or clear bag saves significant time at security and avoids the frustration of being turned away at the gate.
+Check the specific venue’s website before you arrive — a small or clear bag saves significant time at security.

 Best seats at MSG — full guide →